Odianrobert/WorkoutTracker/README.md

+The Workout Tracker!

+Use this app to create or continue a workout.
+You can enter type, length in miles, duration in minutes, and weight in pounds.
+After logging your workout, you can see your stats.
+This app uses Mongodb with Mongoose.
+Here is the link to the app:

 <!-- # Unit 17 Nosql Homework: Workout Tracker

 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.